Deugz/nb-master/_build/html/_sources/intro.md

 <div id="subdiv2">

-My name is  [Vincent Deguin](https://50.open.ac.uk/photography/vincent), I am currently an Astrophysics PhD student at the Open University, passionate about outreach, and an aspiring web developer.
+My name is  [Vincent Deguin](https://50.open.ac.uk/photography/vincent), I am currently an Astrophysics PhD student at the Open University working on the aformentioned topic.
+I am passionate about outreach, and an aspiring web developer.
 The image on the right is the edge of a nearby, young, star-forming region called NGC 3324 in the Carina Nebula, pictured by the recently launched James Webb Space Telescope (JWST).
-This brand new Infrared telescope will bring exciting times for astronomers like me, but also for you, provided that scientific discoveries are shared in an accessible format (which is not really the case as we speak).
-Fortunately, I have an insatiable appetite for Open Science and this web-site is an attempt to make the outputs of my scientific journey as **open, accesible and reproducible** as possible but what is is exactly that I do ?
+This brand new Infrared space telescope will bring exciting times for astronomers like me, but also for you, provided that scientific discoveries are shared in an accessible format (which is not really the case right now, cf [Manifesto](Projects/Manifesto)).
+Fortunately, I have an insatiable appetite for Open Science and this web-site is an attempt to make the outputs of my scientific journey as **open, accesible and reproducible** as possible, as well as providing a plateform for self minded researcher to contribute, like an <span class="hovertext" data-hover="Definition">Encyclopaedia</span>.

-Well, my PhD is titled ...
+This web-site is dived in 4 main sections:

 </div>

 <div id="subdiv2">